Huanzhuo/huanzhuo.github.io/_pages/about.md

     <div class="table-responsive">
       <table class="table table-sm table-borderless">
         <tr>
-          <th scope="row">May, 2022 to present</th>
+          <th scope="row">May 2022 to present</th>
-          <td>Contributing to the BMBF funded project <a href="https://6g-life.de/">6G-life</a> on accelerating controlling system with In-network Computing, in cooperation with TU Munich</td>
+          <td>Contributing to the BMBF funded project <a href="https://6g-life.de/">6G-life</a> on accelerating controlling systems with In-network Computing, in cooperation with TU Munich</td>
         </tr>
         <tr>
-          <th scope="row">June, 2021 to present</th>
+          <th scope="row">June 2021 to present</th>
-          <td>Contributing to the European Commision funded project <a href="https://6g-life.de/">Hexa-X</a> on integrating AI into networks, in cooperation with Nokia, Ericsson, and other key partners</td>
+          <td>Contributing to the European Commission funded project <a href="https://hexa-x.eu/">Hexa-X</a> on integrating AI into networks, in cooperation with Nokia, Ericsson, and other key partners</td>
         </tr>
         <tr>
-          <th scope="row">March, 2021 to present</th>
+          <th scope="row">March 2021 to present</th>
-          <td>Leading the BMBF funded project <a href="https://softwarecampus.de/en/project/net-bliss-in-network-blind-source-separation-enabled-acoustic-anomaly-detection-for-ultra-reliable-and-low-latency-communications-applications/">Net-BliSS</a> on In-network Computing for time-sensertive industrial applications, in cooperation with Huawei Munich Research Center</td>
+          <td>Leading the BMBF funded project <a href="https://softwarecampus.de/en/project/net-bliss-in-network-blind-source-separation-enabled-acoustic-anomaly-detection-for-ultra-reliable-and-low-latency-communications-applications/">Net-BliSS</a> on In-network Computing for time-sensitive industrial applications, in cooperation with Huawei Munich Research Center</td>
         </tr>
         <tr>
-          <th scope="row">March, 2017 to November, 2020</th>
+          <th scope="row">March 2017 to November 2020</th>
           <td>Responsible for the BMBF funded project <a href="https://www.forschung-it-sicherheit-kommunikationssysteme.de/projekte/5gang">5Gang</a> on utilizing 5G in the industry, in cooperation with Ericsson, Robert Bosch GmbH, RWTH Aachen, and other key partners</td>
         </tr>
         <tr>
-          <th scope="row">March, 2017 to December, 2020</th>
+          <th scope="row">March 2017 to December 2020</th>
           <td>Contributing to the BMBF funded project <a href="https://de.fast-zwanzig20.de/industrie/fast-robotics/">FastRobotics</a> on Digital Twins, in cooperation with Kuka, Fraunhofer IFF, and other key partners</td>
         </tr>
       </table>